mattdecamp/decamp.dev/blog/a-backup-plan.md

 # A Backup Plan

-_My search and ultimate implementing of a plan to look after my data_
+_How I look after my data.......backup my data and h I made the plan_

-At one time or another we've all had those data disasters.
-A hard drive fails, your phone takes a bath, or one day your computer straight up would not boot up.
+At one point or another we all have a data disaster.
+A hard drive fails, our phone takes a bath, or one day your computer straight up won't boot up.
 It can be absolutely devastating; your digital house burning down.
-Depite experiencing data losses like these first-hand, data maintenance has remained a process that I've put off again and again.

-This month I sought to fix that.
+Depite the underlying risks of having digitized lives, looking after one's data can be a tedious task.
+Thankfully there are lots of services out there nowadays that can do much of the leg work for us.

+After years of doing the bare minimum to look after my own personal data, I recently put my figurative foot down and made a plan.

+## My Goals

+For starters I needed to layout the reasons why I wanted to do this in the first place.

+* To ensure the safety of my data well into the future; especially the pieces I would never want to lose.
+* Establish better personal backup habits and make it a more routine part of my day-to-day life.

-## The Data Types
+## Types of Data

-To begin I needed to identify the types of data I had:
+Next I wanted to identify just what types of data I had and what they meant to me.

 ### The Important Stuff

-All your data is important to you on some level; But this is the stuff you don't ever want to lose.
-In my case this was family photos and videos, personal data and valuable documents.
-If your house was on fire, these are the things you'd want to carry out with you.
+All data is important to me on some level, otherwise why would I even have it.
+But this is the stuff I don't ever want to lose: family photos and videos, personal data and valuable documents.
+If my house was on fire, these are the things I'd be grabbing on my way out.

 ### The Everyday Stuff

-This is the data you access most often.
-For me this is work documents, projects, audio recordings, and writings.
-This calls for a kind of balance because I needed easy access but I also wanted these backed up and living somewhere other than my computer.
+This is the data I access most often: work documents, project files, audio recordings, and writings.
+I would need easy access to this data also would want these backed up on the regular and living somewhere other than on my computer.

 ### The Replaceable Data

-Things like computer applications, node-modules, forks.
-Stuff that I have copies of, but originate somewhere else.
+Things like applications, node-modules, forks, etc. Stuff that I have copies of, but originate from somewhere else.
 If they disappeared tomorrow it wouldn't the end-of-the-world.
-I could always get other copies.
+I could always retrieve them from elsewhere if I needed to.

 ### Device Data